nuveraxgroup/image-dinary/PREINSTALL.md

 https://firebase.google.com/docs/extensions/publishers/user-documentation#writing-preinstall
 -->

-Use this extension to get on-demand image edit
+Use this extension to get on-demand image edition

-When triggered by an HTTP request, this extension responds with an image with specific edition parameters like Resize, Quality and so on.
+When triggered by an HTTP request, this extension responds with an image with specific edition parameters like resizing, change quality and so on.

 <!-- We recommend keeping the following section to explain how billing for Firebase Extensions works -->
 # Billing